 Answer: Yes, all student services and college offices are open and offer in-person services.
 Appointments are recommended; see the department's webpage for contact information, hours and more.

-Will I be required to wear a mask/face covering and keep social distance while on campus?
+Will I be required to wear a mask/face covering on campus?

 What measures is the college taking to clean common surfaces?

 Answer: All workspace areas, including offices, conference rooms, breakrooms, cafeterias, restrooms, classrooms, labs,

 How many students will be in the classroom with me?